SuzanTurner/Selftagram/README.md

 # 📸 Selfstagram

-**Selfstagram** is a Django-based web application that allows users to register, log in, and upload their personal photos.
+**Selfstagram** is a Django-based web application allowing users to register, log in, and upload photos.

-Each user gets their own private gallery — simple, clean, and secure.
+Each user gets their private gallery — simple, clean, and secure.

 ## 🚀 Features